 Lydia’s outreach is to women coping with any kind of cancer anywhere in the world.
-In 2009, 4,831 women were newly referred to Lydia for services.
+In 2013, 5,915 women were newly referred to Lydia for services.
 Lydia’s services are free and include ongoing emotional support every month for at least twelve months.
 Additionally, Lydia also provides rent, utility, and prescription assistance to women who are unable to afford these basic treatment expenses and who reside in CSRA Counties.
 Lydia also provides lodging for women needing an overnight stay when the CSRA is their best hope for cancer treatment.
 FBC volunteers love helping the women Lydia serves.
 Opportunities include writing supportive notes, sewing from home, transporting cancer patients, volunteering in the lodging area with patient guests, volunteering in the office, coordinating a fundraiser or an ‘agency needs’ collection drive, praying and more.
 For more information on joining the awesome Lydia Corp or to request Lydia services call 706.736.5467 or visit www.thelydiaproject.org.

 Men on Mission

 This group has many ongoing construction related projects throughout the year.
 These projects include building wheelchair ramps, building fences, and other minor home repair work as requests come in.
 This group meets for a fellowship meal on the last Wednesday of the month at 5:00 in the Sun Room of the Fellowship Hall during the normal Wednesday night family supper.

 For more information contact Andy Jones or Cone Underwood.